processmining-in-logistics/psm/docs/custom_classifier.md

 1. Implement method `classify`, which provides segment attributes and segment descriptove statistics as arguments
 1. Implement `legend` to return a legend with the classifier name and class names separated by `%`, e.g. `"Example%Class_0%Class_1"`
 1. Specify class number in `classCount`
+1. If required show a UI dialog in method `initialize` to configure classifier parameters.

 A working example can be found here: `org.processmining.scala.viewers.spectrum.view.SegmentClassifierExample`.